young home care worker in uniform accompanying an elderly person

 Often, the most natural caregivers are family and friends.
 This type of informal care comes from a place of love and deep personal understanding.
 However, it can also lead to challenges if expectations aren’t clear.

 For families who decide to pay a relative for their help, it can be useful to create a “formal care agreement.”
 This simple contract outlines duties, hours, and compensation.
-It helps prevent misunderstandings and ensures that the arrangement is fair and sustainable for everyone involved.
+It helps prevent misunderstandings and ensures that the arrangement is fair for everyone involved.

 Choosing Appropriate Companionship Services